 UN envoy says IS group will be routed soon in Iraq

 U.S. Deputy Permanent Representative to the U.N.
 Michele Sison arrives for the Security Council meeting of the United Nations, Thursday, Feb.
 2, 2017.
-U.S. Deputy Permanent Representative to the U.N.
-Michele Sison arrives for the Security Council meeting of the United Nations, Thursday, Feb.
-2, 2017.
+UNITED NATIONS - Military operations to liberate Iraq from the Islamic State extremist group will be coming to an end "in the rather short foreseeable future," the U.N. envoy for Iraq said Thursday.

 Discussions